wimvanderbauwhede/Perl-Call-Haskell/README.md

     my $res = f1(@args);

-Note that currently, the path to `Call/Haskell.pm` must be absolute in `@INC`, the easiest way is to add it to the `PERL5LIB` environment variable.
+Note that the path to `Call/Haskell.pm` must be *absolute* in `@INC`.
+The easiest way is to add the absolute path to the `PERL5LIB` environment variable.

 # DESCRIPTION